Basement waterproofing for local leisure centre development

 Client: GTCI Ltd

 Constructed almost 50 years ago, and built from a traditional dark red high-density brick, the two storey building in question had a very large below ground void that had become increasingly affected over the years by water ingress, from the changing water table.
 When this building was originally constructed it was not uncommon for them to include a large belowground basement however little or no thought was given to waterproofing at this period in time.

-The basement level was not in use but had previously been a health suite with plant and storage rooms.
-The walls have been rendered with dense sand and cement and the floors overlaid with concrete.
+The basement rooms were not in use but had previously been a health suite with plant and storage rooms.
+The walls had been rendered with dense sand and cement and the floors overlaid with concrete.
 High moisture levels were recorded in several locations with high levels of salt contamination to the skim plaster.
-Timberwise were tasked to design and install a basement waterproofing system due to the property being converted into a leisure centre with accompanying swimming pool.
+Timberwise were tasked to design and install a basement waterproofing system, due to the property being converted into a leisure centre with accompanying swimming pool.

 The Waterproofing Design Methodology

 Furthermore, it is very difficult to affix battens to a hard rendered wall for the subsequent installation of plasterboard and other similar finishing systems.
-Before work could commence, a full specification of preparation works was carried out by the builder for Timberwise to seamlessly install the necessary waterproofing system.
-The lower basement and pool area was waterproofed using a special cavity drainage membrane and special plugs to allow it to be finished either by a freestanding plasterboard system or with a freestanding mesh block wall built in front.
+Before work could commence, a full specification of preparation works was carried out for the builder by Timberwise, to seamlessly install the necessary waterproofing system.
+The lower basement and pool area was waterproofed using a special cavity drainage membrane and special plugs to allow it to be finished either by a freestanding plasterboard system or with a mesh block wall built in front.

 The design work has to be undertaken by a surveyor with the minimum qualification of a CSSW qualified surveyor, and one should never take for granted or underestimate the potential issues that can be caused by a non-compliant specification/installation.
-Furthermore, due to the size of the system and evidence of natural deposits within the underlying water table, Timberwise incorporated regular inspection points within the channel to allow easy access for servicing.
+Furthermore, due to the size of the system and evidence of natural deposits within the underlying water table, Timberwise incorporated regular inspection ports within the channel to allow easy access for servicing.